Disha-Baghel/Flappy-Bird/README.md

 # Flappy-Bird
-The Flappy bird game using C++ and SDL2 library
+The Flappy Bird game using C++ and SDL2 library